 Florida’s Drug Rehab History and Rankings

-West Palm Beach is one of the country’s central hubs for addiction treatment.
+West Palm Beach is one of the country’s central hubs for alcohol and addiction treatment.

 Groundbreaking research and addiction treatment modalities, including the Florida Addiction Treatment Model, have come out of West Palm Beach.